standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 ### Fixed Value Constraint

-The `=` operator fixes a property to a specific value (e.g., a specific code, boolean value, etc.).
+The `=` operator fixes a property to a specific value (e.g., a specific concept, boolean, string, integer, decimal, or URL).
 The assigned value must be consistent with the defined data type, and is always a primitive.
 Fixed value constraints apply to properties and value choices.

 | Example | Syntax |
 |----------|---------|